MA, BA Dip Arch, DipICArb, RIBA, ARIAS, ACE, FCIArb.

 - Development agreements.

-- Civil and structural engineering disputes including concrete structures, piles, roads, bridges, sewers and water treatment works
+- Infrastructure and civil and structural engineering disputes including concrete structures, piles, roads, bridges, power stations, bio-mass facilities, airport runways, sewers, defence establishments, liquefied gas facilities, water treatment works, process engineering (biodiesel feed stock).

 - Environmental (including nuclear) issues.

-- Railways (infrastructure, computer equipment and rolling stock)
+- Marine equipment; Railways (infrastructure, computer equipment and rolling stock)

 - Professional negligence.